1. What is the PIVOT operator in Oracle?

 of the

-or aggregation query. - Limit the dataset by filtering records before
+PIVOTor aggregation query. - Limit the dataset by filtering records before

 applying the

-. - Use aggregation functions wisely to reduce the number of calculations.
+PIVOT. - Use aggregation functions wisely to reduce the number of calculations.

 - Avoid pivoting too many columns, as this can result in large result sets and affect memory usage.

-11. How is PIVOT
+11. How is PIVOT different from UNPIVOT?

-While the PIVOT
+While the PIVOT operator

-turns rows into columns, the UNPIVOT
+turns rows into columns, the UNPIVOT operator does the opposite—it turns

 columns into rows.
 Here's a basic comparison:

-columns back into a single column with quarter-wise data).
+PIVOT: Rows become columns (e.g., turning quarterly sales into separateQ1,Q2,Q3,Q4columns).UNPIVOT: Columns become rows (e.g., turning separateQ1,Q2,Q3,Q4columns back into a single column with quarter-wise data).

-12. Can I perform complex aggregations with PIVOT
+12. Can I perform complex aggregations with PIVOT?

 Yes, you can use complex aggregations in

-operator.
-You can apply functions like SUM
+conjunction with the PIVOT operator.
+You can apply functions like SUM, COUNT, AVG, or even create

 calculated columns using arithmetic operations.